-The Premium plan costs $6.50 per month and when the Family plan launches it will be $11.50 per month.
+The Premium plan costs $12 per month ($108 paid annually) and the Family plan is $19 per month ($180 paid annually).
 While the prices may sound steep, Qube Money boasts that the average user saves $488 per month without feeling any extra squeeze in the budget.

 Does Qube Money Really Work?